Many of us pet-lovers delight in seeing a fluffy dog head poking out of a car window when we’re out on the road.

 While most vehicles may have fabric upholstery, there are a growing number that bypass traditional fabric for the sleek look and feel of leather.
 But many people find themselves at a loss to know how to clean leather upholstery or other interior vehicle materials made of leather.

 In reality, however, while you may need to take some extra precautions when cleaning leather, the process is quite simple and effective!

-Important Note: while we are confident in our products, we do recommend that you test the procedures outlined below on an inconspicuous area of your vehicle’s leather material.
+Important Note: While we are confident in our products, we do recommend that you test the procedures outlined below on an inconspicuous area of your vehicle’s leather material.
 Certain types of leather can react differently to products, so it’s a good idea to see how your particular material behaves before attempting to clean a more visible area.

-First, like with other materials, you must identify the area most effected by a stain or odor.
+First, like with other materials, you must identify the area most affected by a stain or odor.
 This can be more difficult with leather since odors or stains can be fainter and harder to detect.
 Again, odors will likely accumulate in your pet’s favorite spot, but it can also be a good idea to lightly treat a wider area of the leather material just to cover your bases.